 Umbrella projects are a smaller subset of the habitat projects currently being implemented through the Program.
-These umbrella projects are unique, because of the coordination role they play in a particular subregion, and also because of their approach to their implementation in offering a solicitation and review process that can fund local entities to implement habitat projects.
+These umbrella projects are unique, because of the coordination role they play in a particular sub-region, and also because of their approach to their implementation in offering a solicitation and review process that can fund local entities to implement habitat projects.
 The funding, review and selection process is much like a mini-grant program for the area.
 The science review that would normally occur through an Independent Science Review Panel (ISRP) review occurs at the local level with ISRP-reviewed criteria and local technical teams.
-While the processes differ slightly in each area the umbrella projects under this recommendation are largely defined by their approach to: 1) serve as a coordinating entity among sponsors in a particular subregion to identify, review, and select projects; 2) use a formal project solicitation process; and 3) allocate and administer Bonneville funds to other entities for implementation.
+While the processes differ slightly in each area the umbrella projects under this recommendation are largely defined by their approach to: 1) serve as a coordinating entity among sponsors in a particular sub-region to identify, review, and select projects; 2) use a formal project solicitation process; and 3) allocate and administer Bonneville funds to other entities for implementation.

 The umbrella projects were created at different times, for different purposes, and have evolved over time, so it is important to continue assessing the value-added by this approach.
-Since the sponsoring organizations are entrusted to administer a process involving rate-payer dollars, reducing conflicts of interest, or the appearance of a conflict, transparency and accessibility to a broad-array of entities becomes important at all levels.
+Since the sponsoring organizations are entrusted to administer a process involving rate-payer dollars, reducing conflicts of interest, or the appearance of a conflict, and increasing transparency and accessibility to a broad-array of entities becomes important at all levels.
 As stated by the ISRP: opportunity afforded by this approach to consolidate habitat restoration actions under an overarching project offers administrative efficiency and a landscape-based strategy that could benefit the region.
 The Council therefore called for in-depth follow-up reviews to ensure that this approach is still transparent, efficient and adding value to the Program.
+This umbrella project review is a follow-on review called for and tiered off of the 2013 Geographic Review.